Llandudno Great Orme Circular

 There are toilets by the boating lake but they aren't free and aren't always open.
 For this reason we generally do the circular walk anticlockwise using the Invalid's Walk (otherwise known as Lover's Walk) path.
 This route has a well maintained free toilet just alongside the path-side café overlooking the town-centre just 15 minutes easy walk away.

-Lover's Walk (it just sounds better!) is reached from West Shore by heading past the boating lake to the small Lodge Building on the righthand side of the road.
+Lover's Walk (it sounds better - even if Invalid’s Walk is more accurate!) is reached from West Shore by heading past the boating lake to the small Lodge Building on the righthand side of the road.
 The path zig-zags up from here until it levels out heading east toward the town and away from the West Shore coastline.

-Follow the path that contours around the Orme with many benches for visitors soaking in the views toward Deganwy and Conwy.
-Keep your eyes and nose open for the famous (or infamous) wild goats that occasionally visit town to nibble at the resident's hedges.
-As I've been reminded recently, 'never pass a free toilet' is the first of the three important rules for over 60's.
+As I've been reminded recently, 'never pass a free toilet' is the first of the 'Three Important Rules' for over 60's.
 The said toilet on this route is not much further.
 It can be found alongside the café, just after Haulfre Gardens, as the Lover's Walk path turns into Cwalch Road.

-From the café and toilets, continue on the contour heading north now as the narrow Cwalch Road turns into the equally-narrow Llwynon Gardens, until you tip out onto the steep road up which the Great Orme Tram is pulled.
+From the café and toilets, continue to contour the Orme heading north now as the narrow Cwalch Road turns into the equally-narrow Llwynon Gardens, until you tip out onto the steep road up which the Great Orme Tram is pulled.
 Rather than head for the summit here, turn right, downhill, toward the Tram Station.
-If you aren't going to go down into town, keep some height by turning left onto Plas Road (just before the Fish and Chip shop, opposite the Tram Station).
+If you aren't going to go down into town, keep some height by turning left onto Plas Road (just before the Fish and Chip shop opposite the Tram Station).
 This joins Ty Gwyn Road which eventually becomes Hillside Terrace.
 You should now be directly above the North Shore Promenade and Pier.

 Continue on Hillside Terrace with the pier to your right and hotels/guest houses on your left.
 There is an observation tower on a little hill to your right.
 The road dead-ends into two paths heading underneath the cable car.
 Keep straight on, on the lower of the two paths, until you reach the café which is part of the pretty park known as Happy Valley.
 There are lovely views north out over the sea and the buildings at the end of the pier.